dspinellis/EmpiricalStandards/docs/standards/Experiments.md

 In true experiments, experimental units are randomly allocated across treatments; quasi-experiments lack random assignment.
 Experiments include between-subjects, within-subjects and repeated measures designs.
-For experiments without human participants, see the **Exploratory Data Science Standard** or the **Engineering Research Standard**.
+For experiments without human participants, see the **Data Science Standard** or the **Engineering Research Standard**.

 ## Specific Attributes